charliecalvert/CloudNotes/Assignments/Prog270Final2016.md

 - Demonstrate basic organization skills
 - Use markdown and the Apache web server to create a set of related files that deal with a single theme.

+**NOTE**: _After you have received a final grade, consider whether or not you want to turn off your running EC2 instance on AWS._

 ## Overview

 A primary goal of this assignment is to organize and display the work you have done this quarter.
 You don't necessarily have to create any new pages, though some might be useful if they help you to organize your already existing work.